lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 ------

 For DP0.1 the DC2 data set has only two types of images: coadds and processed visit images.
+For DP0.1, images are only accessible with the Butler via the Notebook Aspect.

 **Processed Visit Images** (PVIs):
 A fully-qualified LSST image from a single visit (in other words, a single pointing) that includes the science pixel array and a quality mask and a variance array, in addition to a PSF characterization and metadata (including calibration metadata) about the image.